ntno/mkdocs-terminal/documentation/docs/configuration/features.md

 enables section links in side nav.
 ignored if `navigation.side.hide` is set.
 see [Section Indexes](../navigation/section-indexes.md) for details.

+### navigation.top.hide
+hides top navigation on all site pages.
+see [Top Navigation Menu](../configuration/index.md#top-navigation-menu) for more info.

 ### navigation.top.search_button.hide
 hides the search button in the top nav.